01 of 07

 If you want to break up the tile routine in bedrooms, consider breaking out of the box.
 Or maybe we should say, break out of the square.

 Square tile has been overused for years.
-In just the last five years, large rectangular 12" x 24" ceramic tile, such as this one from Bedrosian's (it's called Infinite Brown), have exploded onto the marketplace, along with their elongated cousins, ceramic tile plank.Continue to 5 of 7 below.
+In the last few years, larger rectangular 12 x 24-inch ceramic tile, such as this one from Bedrosians (it's called Infinite Brown), have exploded onto the marketplace, along with their elongated cousins, ceramic tile planks.Continue to 5 of 7 below.

 05 of 07

 Flooring takes the back seat in this bedroom installation.
-This big-scale 20" x 20" ceramic tile admirably does the job of providing a durable, easy-to-clean floor covering, and one that is attractive and cost-effective.
+This big-scale 20 x 20-inch ceramic tile admirably does the job of providing a durable, easy-to-clean floor covering, and one that is attractive and cost-effective.

 06 of 07

-If you want tile in your bedroom, try a warm and friendly porcelain tile that looks amazingly like wood.
+Here is another warm and friendly porcelain tile that looks amazingly like wood.
 Only in rare instances are wood-look tiles from cheap, bargain outlets worth it; they look awful because the wood grain is repetitive and poorly printed.
-For these wood- or stone-look porcelain tiles, you're better off going to a good tile outlet.
-This one is from Bedrosian's.
+For convincing wood- or stone-look porcelain tiles, you're better off going to a premium tile outlet offering products from high-end manufacturers.
+This tile is made by Bedrosians.

-The explosion of porcelain tiles is one of the biggest developments in flooring, as porcelain can be fabricated to resemble many different materials.Continue to 7 of 7 below.
+The explosion of porcelain tiles is one of the biggest developments in flooring, as porcelain can be fabricated to resemble many different materials, including wood, natural stone, cork, bamboo, and even metal.Continue to 7 of 7 below.

 07 of 07